 only women of the merchant class who chose maritime investment.
-An innkeeper's widow invested 50 l. t. in the trade of a grain merchant on land or on sea for one year.
-67 Women were never involved in these partnerships as traveling partners in international maritime trade.
+An innkeeper's widow invested 50 l. t. in the trade of a grain merchant on land or on sea for one year.67 Women were never involved in these partnerships as traveling partners in international maritime trade.

 The main role of women in the surviving partnerships was, in fact, a passive one of sedentary investor.
 Even in the land-based contracts, women rarely played the working role.
-In one of the exceptions, a Franciscan friar was the investing partner in a land comanda with the widow of a cloth cutter who was the working partner.
-68 In another instance, the widow of a silversmith accepted four and one-half marks of silver in comanda from a bachelor of canon law, perhaps to carry on the trade of her late husband's atelier.
-69 Women and their sons might also be involved jointly as working partners.
-70
+In one of the exceptions, a Franciscan friar was the investing partner in a land comanda with the widow of a cloth cutter who was the working partner.68 In another instance, the widow of a silversmith accepted four and one-half marks of silver in comanda from a bachelor of canon law, perhaps to carry on the trade of her late husband's atelier.70 Women and their sons might also be involved jointly as working partners.71

 Women investing in land partnership contracts came from a broad spectrum of the local population, as shown in Table 8.
-In land comande widows predominated in nine of eleven instances, with wives present in two others.
-71 Martha de Cabanis, widow of the mercer Guiraudus, acted as curatrix in a large bilateral comanda with a linen merchant as working partner.
-72 Again, in the role of curatrix, Martha financed the largest surviving land societas before 1350, capitalizing her partnership with a merchant through an investment of 1340 l. t.73 Women and men united readily in partnership with one another at all levels of society.
+In land comande widows predominated in nine of eleven instances, with wives present in two others.71 Martha de Cabanis, widow of the mercer Guiraudus, acted as curatrix in a large bilateral comanda with a linen merchant as working partner.72 Again, in the role of curatrix, Martha financed the largest surviv-

+E-book, Bloomington IN USA: Indiana University Press, 1986, https://doi.org/10.2979/WomenandWorkinPreind.
+Downloaded on behalf of Unknown Institution ing land societas before 1350, capitalizing her partnership with a merchant through an investment of 1340 l. t.73 Women and men united readily in partnership with one another at all levels of society.
 Family members joined together, as in the case of the fisherman who termed his mother-in-law, the widow of a shoemaker, dicta socius mea.74